Manipulating Content: The SlingPostServlet

 Setting property values is as simple as just adding a request parameter whose name is the name of the property to be set and whose value is the value to be assigned to the property.
 We already saw how to do this in the quick start examples above.

-Here is another example show a simple HTML form to create a new node with an automatically created name:
+Here is another example showing a simple HTML form to create a new resource with an automatically created name:

-If this form is submitted with title and This is some Text as values for the title and text fields, resp., a new node is created at the path /content/page/first and the title and text properties set to the respective field values.
-If a node at /content/page/first already existed before submitting the form, the title and text properties are just updated to the new values from the form fields.
+If this form is submitted with title and This is some Text as values for the title and text fields respectively, a new resource is created at the path /content/page/first and the title and text properties set to the respective field values.
+If a resource at /content/page/first already existed before submitting the form, the title and text properties are just updated to the new values from the form fields.

 If a parameter has multiple values, the respective property will be created as a multi-value property.
 So for example the command line: